Ahmedsaed/100-days-of-code/README.md

 - I didn't achieve a lot of progress in day 81, 82 but I coded for an hour, solving some bugs and watching tutorials
 - Prepared CarAI-Unity3D for open source contributions
 - Learned CPP Templates & Macros
-- Completed Week 3 in Deep Learning Speacialization Course 4
+- Completed Week 3 in Deep Learning Specialization Course 4
 - Participated in Google Code Jam & Kick Start

-**Thoughts:** ready to maintaine my first open source project
+**Thoughts:** ready to maintain my first open source project

 ### Day 84-85: April 19-20, 2022
 **Progress:**